honmanyau/machine-learning-practice/javascript/knn-fisher-iris-dataset/README.md

 ## Documentation for dataframe.ts

-The dataframe utility is a crude reinvention of some of the functionalities commonly found in other data processing packages. **There are currently little to no error-checking facilities in these methods**.
+The dataframe utility is a crude reinvention of some of the functionalities commonly found in other data processing packages. **There are currently little to no error-checking facilities in these methods, and no library is used to mitigate floating point errors.**

 ### Usage